preciofishbone/OmniaDocs/my-workplace/user-feed/index.rst

 User feed in the notification panel
 ***********************************
-In the notification panel "Notification" must be set to "Custom", for the User Feed.
+In the notification panel "Notification" should be set to "Custom" and "News Feed Notification Provider".

 .. image:: user-feed-notification.png